 Midway through the trip, I could see that I had packed three times as much food as I really needed.
-Was I so hungry because my pack so heavy?
+Was I so hungry because my pack was so heavy?
 Or was my pack so heavy because I was always so hungry?
 I may never know the answer to that backpacker’s paradox, but I do know I could have planned the food more thoughtfully.
-This article can help you avoid the multitude of trip planning gaffes.
+This article can help you avoid the multitude of trip-planning gaffes.
 Backpacking is a very broad topic — consider this a starting place for your planning, and adapt the ideas for your trip.

 This article will cover:

 - Choose a place to backpack

 - Establish priorities for your trip

 You can truly go backpacking at any time of year if you pick the right destination and carry the appropriate equipment.
 Summer and early fall are common seasons for trips to the high alpine areas in the Rockies and the Sierra.
 Spring and fall can be a good time in the Appalachian Mountains and the deserts of the western United States.
 Winter is a good time for low latitude destinations like the southern Appalachians, Florida, and low elevation desert across the southwestern US.

 At gaiagps.com/hike, you can search for hikes in many popular parks throughout the United States.

 If there’s a specific area you’d like to visit, set Gaia Topo as the map source on gaiagps.com/map, click on points of interest, and nearby hikes will be listed.
 Guidebooks, blog posts, online trip reports, and forums can also provide inspiration.

 Understand the Human History of Your Destination